Diesel Hotline's Example Fleets

 *For soot filter retrofits, Emily recommended the caller order or purchase the filter prior to September 1 of the year prior to the deadline to ensure his trucks are compliant in the event of a manufacturer delay.

-If he retrofitted both the MY 1999 and 2000 with soot filters by January 1, 2014, then both trucks are compliant until 2023 because they would get an all-in credit.
+If he retrofitted either of the MY 1999 and 2000 with soot filters by January 1, 2014, then the filtered truck is compliant until 2023 because it would get an all-in credit.
 In 2023, he would then need the 2010 or newer engine.

 More: Emily told the caller to report each filter installation and to make sure the filter is an ARB-verified filter on ARB's list (see the yellow button "Currently Verified Devices").
 She sent the caller a link to the Small Fleet Extension FAQ on the TruckStop website which is a handy reference for the same information provided by the diesel hotline.